Rudxain/ideas/software/Triple-lang/README.md

 Its purpose is to be a [formally-verifiable](https://en.wikipedia.org/wiki/Formal_verification) lang, as such it's **not TC at all**, it's more akin to a [PDA](https://en.wikipedia.org/wiki/Pushdown_automaton) or even [FSM](https://en.wikipedia.org/wiki/Finite-state_machine).
 It's **always safe**, so you can't have raw-pointers or FFI bindings.

-It's pure, but not internally (mutable variables exist).
+It's pure, but not internally (opt-in mutable variables exist).
 That is, there are no _observable_ side-effects, **not even memory allocation**.
 If you want Ramsy to deal with the heap, you must pass references to it from Cranket.
 Think of it like `no-std` Rust.

 This lang (and its `std`) does have a concept of panicking, but it has to be enabled explicitly for blocks of code.
 This makes it suitable for robust kernel development.